 On the Other Hand: Every year’s vaccine is nothing more than scientists’ best guess at what virus to combat.
 The exact flu shot formulation is developed annually, no later than February, for a virus that won’t become active until the fall.
 By then, experts admit, it could have adapted and changed form.
 That helps explain why some years’ vaccines have such low effectiveness rates.

 Get the Shot: Many argue that the flu shot is a social responsibility.
 After all, everybody gets the flu from somebody else.
-The CDC reports that you’ll be contagious one day before you start to feel even the slightest bit sick and for up to seven days after you come down with fever.
-During that time, you can expose those around you without knowing it.
+The CDC reports that you’ll be contagious starting one day before you feel sick, and you'll stay contagious for up to seven days after you come down with fever.
+During that time, you can expose countless people without even knowing it.

 One the Other Hand: Once you’re vaccinated, it takes two full weeks to be fully protected.
 During that time you can catch the flu and expose others to it.
 What’s more, after 90 days, the vaccine can prove ineffective to any new flu strains circulating in the environment.

-If You Decide to Get the Vaccine: Realize that timing is important.
-In other words, it matters A LOT when you get your flu shot.
-As since we’re already into fall, the sooner the better because the flu really starts to spread as the weather cools down.
+If You Decide to Get the Vaccine: It matters A LOT when you get your flu shot.
+Since we’re already into fall, the sooner the better because the flu really starts to spread as the weather cools down.
 That’s partly because flu viruses have protective coatings that need colder temperatures to stay alive.
-So you want to be fully protected before the chill sets in.
+So you want to be fully protected before the real chill sets in.